Zapit-Optostim/zapit/README.md

 ### Generate the parameters for switching the beam
 Prepare the waveforms that will be used for each brain area (stimulation site).
-Here we are switching at 40 Hz with a laser power at the sample of 10 mW.
+Here we are stimulating with laser power at the sample of 10 mW.
 ```
-P.makeChanSamples(40, 10);
+P.makeChanSamples(10);
 ```

 ### Let's run it!